aashish-bidap/aashish-bidap.github.io/_posts/2020-08-10-Image Sorter App.md

 mathjax: "true"
 ---
 ## Description
-An image browsing application which, for the first time, allows an automatic sorting of images.
-App that sorts the Dog Images based on the image position(sideways or upright) using Convolutional Neural Network and Transfer Learning.
+An image browsing application which allows an automatic sorting of images.
+The python app sorts the Dog Images based on the image position(sideways or upright) using Convolutional Neural Network and Transfer Learning.

 ![alt text](/images/Image_Sorter_App/App-UI-Screenshot.png)